kishwarshafin/helen/README.md

 ## Acknowledgement
 We are thankful to [Segey Koren](https://github.com/skoren) and Karen Miga for their help with `CHM13` data and evaluation.

+We downloaded our data from [Telomere-to-telomere consortium](https://github.com/nanopore-wgs-consortium/CHM13) to evaluate our pipeline against `CHM13`.

 We acknowledge the work of the developers of these packages: </br>
 * [Shasta](https://github.com/chanzuckerberg/shasta/commits?author=paoloczi)